bbsaint590/Laravel-furniture-store/README.md

 # Laravel Furniture Store

-A furniture store website organized by different categories to provide an easy user experience and satisfy your furniture needs.
+A furniture store website organised by different categories to provide an easy user experience and satisfy your furniture needs.

 ## Description